miningwolf/docs/docs/wolfbuk/io/wolfscript/plugin/java/JavaPlugin.md

 ##### <a id='providingplugin'></a>public static readonly property __ProvidingPlugin__

-_Get: This method provides fast access to the plugin that has {@link #getProvidingPlugin(Class) provided} the given plugin class, which is usually the plugin that implemented it. <p> An exception to this would be if plugin's jar that contained the class does not extend the class, where the intended plugin would have resided in a different jar / classloader._
+_Get: This method provides fast access to the plugin that has provided the given class._

 Get | Description
 --- | ---
-[`JavaPlugin`](JavaPlugin.md) | the plugin that provides and implements said class
+[`JavaPlugin`](JavaPlugin.md) | the plugin that provided the class